10 Rillington Place: Plot

-The film begins in 1944 with John Christie murdering an acquaintance called Muriel Eady, he lures her to his flat in 10 Rillington Place by promising to cure her bronchitis with a "special mixture", then incapacitates her with Town Gas, strangles her with a piece of rope, and (it is implied) has sex with her corpse.
+In 1944, John Christie murders an acquaintance called Muriel Eady.
+He lures her to his West London flat at 10 Rillington Place by promising to cure her bronchitis with a "special mixture", then incapacitates her with town gas, strangles her with a piece of rope, and (it is implied) has sex with her corpse.
 He buries her in his flat block's communal garden, and whilst digging the grave he accidentally uncovers Ruth Fuerst, one of his previous victims.

-In 1949, Tim and Beryl Evans move into 10 Rillington Place, west London, with their infant daughter Geraldine.
-Beryl is pregnant again and attempts an abortion by taking some pills.
+In 1949, Tim Evans and his wife Beryl move into 10 Rillington Place with their infant daughter Geraldine.
+Beryl is pregnant again and attempts a medical abortion.
 When she informs Tim, they have a violent argument, which Christie breaks up.
 Soon after, Christie offers to help Beryl terminate the pregnancy.
 He pretends to read a medical textbook one day in an effort to convince Tim of his expertise.
 Tim is essentially illiterate and cannot tell that Christie is lying.
 The Evanses agree to let Christie perform the procedure.

 Christie occupies his wife, Ethel, by sending her to his place of work with some paperwork.
 He grabs his killing tools, makes a cup of tea, and heads upstairs to Beryl.
 He is interrupted by a couple of builders who arrive to renovate the outbuilding.
-He lets them in, and when he sees they are well-occupied, he pours a new cup of tea and heads back upstairs.
+He lets them in, and when he sees they are well-occupied, pours a new cup of tea and heads back upstairs.
 Beryl has a violent reaction to the gas, and Christie punches her in the face to knock her out.
 He then strangles and sexually assaults her.

 When Tim returns, Christie tells him that Beryl died of complications from the procedure.
-Tim wants to go to the police, but Christie convinces him that he will be seen as an accessory before the fact.
+Tim wants to go to the police, but Christie convinces him that he will be seen as an accessory.
 Christie suggests that Tim leave town that night, while Christie disposes of Beryl's body.
 He promises that he will place the baby in the care of a childless couple from East Acton.
 Tim reluctantly agrees, and leaves the house in the middle of the night.
 Christie then strangles Geraldine with a tie.